-- 1 Excludes buildings with box frame type concrete construction and buildings that will be demolished. - 2 Includes office buildings for which appropriate structural calculations could not be reconfirmed.
-For example, i the architectural firm that implemented the structural calculation had already discontinued its business
+1 Excludes buildings with box frame type concrete construction and buildings that will be demolished.

+2 Includes office buildings for which appropriate structural calculations could not be reconfirmed For example, if the architectural firm that implemented the structural calculation had already discontinued its business.